 Keep your IRD number when you go back home.
-You will need it if work in New Zealand again.
+You’ll need it if you work in New Zealand again.

 Fill in a tax code form

-Every time you get paid your employer will take tax from your wages before they pay you.
+Every time you get paid your employer will deduct tax from your wages before they pay you.

-You do not have to do a tax return before you go back home.
-You can do one if you think you have paid too much tax.
-Talk to your employer about this.
+You do not have to do a tax return before you go back home if your only income is from your employment.